UVADS/orientation-technical/msds-residential/README.md

 * add R badge for prince
 * update dates and times
 * make SQL part I badge (queries and ER diagrams)
+* group presentation where everyone makes a slide